FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

 ``GREEN (long) –> BLUE (short) –> BLUE (short)``

 This sequence will repeat over and over again.
-Use this process to check the serial addresses for each of your Expansion Hubs.
+Use this process to check the addresses for each of your Expansion Hubs.

 **Important Note:** By default, a REV Robotics Expansion Hub should have its address preset at the factory to a value of 2.
 Also by default, a